laravel/nova-docs/4.0/resources/fields.md

 ### Dependent Fields

-The `dependsOn` method allows you to customize how a field can depends on another field(s) values.
-The method accept an `array` of dependent field attributes and a callback to modify the configuration of current field instance, this allows further customisation such as toggling read-only, field value, validation rules etc.
+The `dependsOn` method allows you to specify that a field's configuration depends on one or more other field's values.
+The method accept an `array` of dependent field attributes and a closure that modifies the configuration of current field instance.
+Dependent fields allow advanced customization such as toggling read-only mode, field value, validation rules, and more based on the state of another field:

 ```php
 use Laravel\Nova\Fields\FormData;